 Available here: https://allkillanofilla.libsyn.com/

-This podcast is hosted by two very funny comedians Rachel Fairburn and Kiri Pritchard-McLean and tells the stories of serial killers.
+Hosted by two very funny comedians Rachel Fairburn and Kiri Pritchard-McLean and this podcast tells the stories of serial killers.
 True Crime may not be your thing and I respect that, but if it is or even if you think it might be – then this is for you.
 Their style is honest, straightforward and I can’t think of a better word than appropriate.
-If there is a joke to be made, then they will have you giggling.
+When a joke needs to be made, then they will have you giggling – even if it is nothing to do with the story.
 But when detailing the gruesome facts, they are respectful.

 4. The Dropout